MecSim/MecSimCalc-docs/docs/maps/example-3.md

 ).add_to(m)
 ```

-Add a [`PolyLine](https://python-visualization.github.io/folium/modules.html#folium.vector_layers.PolyLine) to your map.
+Add a [`PolyLine`](https://python-visualization.github.io/folium/modules.html#folium.vector_layers.PolyLine) to your map:

 - `locations` is the list of points that when connected makes up the line.
 - `color` is the color of the line as a hex color code.
-- `tooltip` shows up when the user hovers over the PolyLine.
+- `tooltip` shows up when you hover over the PolyLine.
 - `weight` is the line thickness.
 - `opacity` is the transparency of the line.